 Podcast Audio Recording Basics

 Poor audio quality is the most commonly cited reason for listeners turning off a podcast episode.
-It can also give listeners a bad impression and negatively affect your reputation.
+It can also give a bad impression and negatively affect your reputation.
 So, in the interest of growing an audience, we want to ensure our podcast episodes sound as good as possible!

 Whether you’re recording solo or interview episodes, there are some basics you should always strive for: